minyez/minyez.github.io/_posts/2025-08-10-tracking_website_usage/2025-08-10-tracking_website_usage.md

 ## Problem

 Recently I have been increasingly relying on social network service (SNS) and video sites to check news or get relief from day to day stress.
-However, many have claimed that news and SNS is actually one important source of pressure and anxiety.
+However, it has been claimed that news and SNS is actually one important source of pressure and anxiety.
 Thus I started my attempt to get rid of those sites.